Sheshiyer/Appdesign/docs/storyboard/Vibrasonix_Storyboard_Flow.md

 - Header "What would you like to achieve?"
 - Subtitle "Select all that apply"
 - 6 selectable cards with icons and text:
-  - Get better sleep
+  - Get better sleep - Delta wave entrainment (0.5-4 Hz) for deep restorative sleep
-  - Improve focus
+  - Improve focus - Alpha and Gamma frequencies (8-12 Hz, 30-50 Hz) for enhanced cognition
-  - Reduce stress & anxiety
+  - Reduce stress & anxiety - Reduce cortisol levels and increase endorphins
-  - Enhance meditation
+  - Enhance meditation - Theta frequencies (4-7 Hz) for hypnagogic states
-  - Sound healing
+  - Sound healing - Vibroacoustic therapy across the 30-120 Hz therapeutic range
-  - Spiritual exploration
+  - Spiritual exploration - Access expanded states of consciousness
 - Continue button (disabled initially)

 **User Interactions:**